FinleyMcIlwaine/graphql-engine-profiling-demo/README.md

 # `graphql-engine` Profiling Demo

 **NOTE:** This repository contains important submodules.
-Either clone with the `--recursive` flag or do `git submodule init && git submodule update` after cloning.
+Either clone with the `--recursive` flag or do `git submodule update --init` after cloning.

 <hr>